10 Best Career Tips from Regional COO of a Multi-Million Dollar Company

 What should I do to propel my career in the right direction?
 Many people face such questions and find it really hard to get the answer, as knowing right career tips and advice are really important while looking for a job or working with someone.
 Though your academic knowledge and experience can help you to progress to some extent; you must also know ways to handle a tricky situation which can’t be solved via theoretical solutions.

 Thus, we asked Mr Himashu Shekhar, COO of Etika Group for Indochina to share some career tips which can help many people to shape their career.
 Mr Himanshu carries an experience of over +20 years in FMCG spanning companies like Nerolac paints, Diageo, AMP, and Coca-Cola covering different cultures and geographies with roles of increasing responsibility for years.
 His last role was in Coca-Cola( +11 years), where he worked as a Commercial Director for Indo China region.
 Start April-18, he moved to a new responsibility of COO for Etika Indo-China, (a 100% subsidiary of Asahi Breweries, Japan).
 Mr Himanshu has lot’s of duties; as Etika Group (a subsidiary of Asahi breweries) is one of the leading beverage companies of Malaysia with a net turnover of USD300+ million dollars for ASEAN.
-Thus, Mr Himanshu knows what it takes to excel in the career, and tips that can help anyone to become best at their job.
+Thus, Mr Himanshu knows what it takes to excel in the career, and tips that can help anyone to become the best at their job.

 So, here are 10 Career tips from Mr Himanshu Shekhar, COO of Etika Group for Indochina: